Freepaq/MediaManager/README.md

 ## Installation

-Copy all files fron Bin folder to your Windows Machine
+Copy all files from Bin folder to your Windows Machine

 ## Usage